rationalis-petra/pico/README.md

 14
 ```

-It is also possible to provide an expected structure type, which can be useful
+It is also possible define a commonly used structure type, which can be useful
 if we forget a field - for example, a three-dimensional point might look like:

 ```clojure